What Are Airline Mistake Fares? The Ultimate Travel Hack

 7. Pricing Error: Broadly describes any kind of mistake in the pricing process.

-At Jetsetter Alerts, we just call them all "Mistake Fares", because our members don't care about how the price happened, and are just happy that it did.
+At Jetsetter Alerts, when we send them to our members we keep it simple and just call them "Mistake Fares", because our members could care less about the reason for the mistake.

 1. Human Error: A simple keystroke error—a misplaced comma or decimal—can reduce a $1500 ticket to $150 in an instant.